 - a.
 Tank tops with straps less than 1 inch, spaghetti string tops, or belly shirts. - b.
-Non-Paul Mitchell logos. - c.
-Shorts and/or skirts that fall above fingertips, when standing up. - d.
-Baseball hats, visors, bandanas, caps, bonnets or beanies. - e.
-Sunglasses. - f.
+Shorts and/or skirts that fall above fingertips, when standing up. - c.
+Sunglasses. - d.
 No hoods on head.

 Future Professionals who fail to comply with the Future Professional dress code may be coached and may receive an advisory.